edward-murrell/ble2mqtt/README.md

-BLE 2 MQTT adapter
+# BLE to MQTT daemon

-For use with home assistant and Xiaomi Mijia BT sensors running the ATC firmware.
+This daemon listens to BLE broadcasts from Xiaomi Mijia BT sensors running the [ATC](https://github.com/atc1441/ATC_MiThermometer) firmware and sends the received data to an MQTT server.
+This is ideal for use with Home Assistant.

-This uses Bluetooth controller scanning, and may interfere with active connections.
+This program will put your Bluetooth controller into scan mode, and may interfere with active bluetooth connections.
 If you have long-running active bluetooth connections, it's advisable to have more than one bluetooth adapter.

-# 1. Configuration
+## 1. Configuration
 Copy the example YAML configuration file and modify to suit your installation.

 `cp ble2mqtt.conf.example ble2mqtt.conf`